-After the time with Klint, Mogensen developed a deep commitment to produce classic, simple but very functional furniture.
-He also became interested in research on people and trends.
-The aim was to develop everyday objects that adapted themselves according to specific uses.
-He continued Klint's innovative studies in how the size and proportion should influence the object's design.
-Mogensen cooperates with Grethe Meyer in 1954, to create a project Boligens Byggeskabe.
-The project introduced the idea of building shelves and storage devices as part of a room, rather than to buy and place in a space.
+During his time with Kaare Klint, Mogensen fostered a deep commitment to producing classical, simple and highly functional furniture.
+He also became interested in researching contemporary lifestyles with the aim of designing everyday objects that are customized for specific uses.
+Continuing Klint’s innovative studies in how the size and proportions of objects should influence their design, Mogensen cooperated with Grethe Meyer on a project in 1954 called the Boligens Byggeskabe which introduced the idea of building shelves and storage units as parts of the room, rather than purchasing separate elements and placing them in the space.

-The breakthrough came in 1942 when he was awarded the title of president of Fællesforeningen for Danmarks Brugsforeninger (Joint association of Denmark's consumer cooperatives), also abbreviated as FDB.
-FDB is Denmark's largest consumer Co-operative business.
-Some of his greatest classics were created through the cooperation with the Danish co-operative chain, which in the postwar period supplied the Danes with quality furniture at reasonable prices.
-At the time the act was seen as somewhat of a revolution, but thanks to Børge Mogensen's enduring quality and lasting designs, his furniture can even today be found in many Danish homes.
+In 1942 Mogensen was awarded the title of the president of Fællesforeningen for Danmarks Brugsforeninger (Joint Association of Denmark's Consumer Cooperatives), often abbreviated as FDB.
+Some of Mogensen’s greatest classics were created in cooperation with FDB, Denmark’s largest consumer co-operative business, which supplied the Danes with high-quality furniture at affordable prices in the post-war period.
+At the time, this idea was seen as somewhat of a revolution, but the project was a great success with Børge Mogensen’s enduring quality and lasting designs which can be found in many Danish homes even today.

-Børge Mogensen was an idealist who would not have been quite happy to hear, that his design is described as exclusive.
-He believed that good furniture should not be reserved for the few lucky ones, but something everyone should have the right to enjoy.
-His goal was to make simple but practical furniture available for everyone.
-The main features of his design was both appearance and functionality.
-He disliked when colleagues gave way to fashion trends, neglected functionality or made use of unnecessarily expensive materials.
-Wood of various kinds, was the favourite material and was used in almost all of his works.
+Being somewhat of an idealist, Mogensen probably wouldn’t be too happy to hear that his design is described as exclusive.
+It was his belief that good furniture should not be reserved for the few lucky ones who can afford it, but something that everyone has the right to enjoy.
+His goal was to make simple, but functional and practical furniture that could be afforded by anyone.
+With that design philosophy, Mogensen focused on both appearance and functionality and was often at odds with colleagues who gave way to fashion trends, neglecting functionality or using unnecessarily expensive materials.
+Wood of various kinds was his favourite material and was used in almost all of his works.

-Børge Mogensen got much of his inspiration from English furniture and distinctive American furniture in shaker style.
-These had many traditional characteristics, that Børge simplified and made more stylish without compromising their functional character.
-Simplicity and naturalness also characterize his choice of materials.
-He was reluctant to make use of steel in his furniture and preferred to work with light, Scandinavian woods such as: beech, oak, ash and birch.
+English and American furniture, especially in Shaker style, was a great inspiration for Mogensten.
+While appreciating their traditional characteristics, he simplified the designs and made them more stylish without compromising their functionality.
+Simplicity and naturalness played an important role not only in his approach to design but also in his choice of materials.
+Børge was reluctant to make use of steel in his furniture and instead preferred to work with light Scandinavian woods such as beech, oak, ash and birch.

-Børge felt that the best trial a piece of furniture could be exposed to, was to first have it in one's own living room, and then use it.
-He regarded his home as a laboratory.
-The goal was to create simple but long-lasting furniture to use and to live with.
-One of the most famous of Børge's numerous and varied designs is couch 2213, which initially was made for his private house in Gentofte in the northern part of Copenhagen.
+Børge felt that the best way to test his furniture was to place it in his own living room.
+With the goal to create simple, but long-lasting furniture which will fulfil the functional demands of everyday life, he regarded his home as a kind of a laboratory for his designs.
+One of the most famous and varied furniture pieces designed and tested in this way was couch 2213, initially made for his private house in Gentofte in the northern part of Copenhagen.
 Today, it still stands in the living room between the two tables that highlighted the dimensions of the sofa.
-Other important elements of Børge's work is "The Spokeback Sofa" which with its lightness and simple, open design differs from most sofas from that time, and "Spanish chair" from 1959, a low, sturdy armchair.

 - Øresund series